salimk/Rcrawler/README.md

 }
 `
 ## Updates history
-Upcoming UPDATEs :
+UPDATE V 0.1.4  :

+- NetworkData parameter: Map all internal hyperlink connections within a given website and then construct Edges & Nodes Dataframe, Useful for Web structure mining.
-- when scraping a website with a given xpath patterns, the crawler should avoid scraping and extracting data from non-content pages ( webpages that does not matches any given pattern)
+- When scraping a website with a given xpath patterns, the crawler avoid scraping and extracting data from non-content pages ( webpages that does not matches any given pattern)
+- ManyPerPattern: Extract All nodes matching a specific pattern from every scraped page useful for scraping reviews, comments,  product listing etc..)
 - MaxDeph params issue fixed
-- Map all internal hyperlink connections within a given website and then construct Edges & Nodes Dataframe, Useful for Web structure mining.

 UPDATE V 0.1.3 :